About FC-Cubic The Second Phase of FC-Cubic’s Further Advancement

 Message from Chairman

-FC-Cubic was established on April 2, 2010 by five private companies, six universities, and the National Institute of Advanced Industrial Science and Technology (AIST) to promote common fundamental research and development of polymer electrolyte fuel cell systems.
+FC-Cubic, Technical Research Association, was established on April 2, 2010 by five private companies, six universities, and the National Institute of Advanced Industrial Science and Technology (AIST) to promote common fundamental research to support the development of polymer electrolyte fuel cell systems at the AIST Tokyo Waterfront as a base of operations.

-In 2021, as President, I was given the opportunity to speak at the private sector part of the Hydrogen Ministerial Conference and exchange views with research groups from around the world.
-This was also a great opportunity for me to communicate with researchers representing the U.S. and Europe, and I was exposed to a wide range of thoughts and ideas.
+In 2021, as Chairman, I was given the opportunity to speak at the private sector part of the Hydrogen Ministerial Conference and exchange views with research groups from around the world.
+This has given me the opportunity to communicate with researchers representing the U.S. and Europe, and I have been exposed to a wide range of thoughts and ideas, and I feel that the expectations from overseas are increasing.

-We feel that the expectations and responsibilities of FC-Cubic will increase even further as more and more activities are undertaken to promote hydrogen and the widespread use of hydrogen.
-In order to meet these expectations, we believe that it is essential to conduct research in an environment where hydrogen is abundant.
-Therefore, FC-Cubic have decided to join Yamanashi Prefecture in April 2023, which is working on hydrogen production from renewable energy sources and promoting the spread of hydrogen throughout the prefecture.
+In order to meet these expectations, it is essential to conduct research in an environment with abundant hydrogen.
+It has been about a year since we decided to move to Yamanashi Prefecture in April 2023, where they are working on hydrogen production from renewable energy and promoting the spread of hydrogen throughout the prefecture.